Behaviour and Achievement

 Wollaston School believes in establishing and maintaining a positive learning culture, where everyone has the right to feel safe, enjoy their learning, achieve to the best of their ability and be treated with respect.

-Everyone has a responsibility for their own behaviour, to safeguard the rights of other people and to treat others with respect, dignity and cosideration.
-Our behaviour principles guidance document underpins the rights and responsibilities which are at the core of our beliefs.
+Everyone has a responsibility for their own behaviour, to safeguard the rights of other people and to treat others with respect, dignity and consideration.
+Our behaviour principles underpins the rights and responsibilities which are at the core of our beliefs.

 Teachers are expected to demonstrate consistently high standards of personal and professional conduct.
 This means that we aim to treat students with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher’s professional position.
 We have regard for the need to safeguard students’ well-being and show tolerance of and respect for the rights of others, preserving fundamental values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.